davidxmoody/davidxmoody.com/src/cv.md

 ### Software Engineer at Momentum Financial Technology (March 2015 - present)

 Joined as the sole engineer on a project to redesign a consumer finance website (yourwealth.co.uk).

-- Worked in a small team with designers, content writers and a digital marketer for three months
+Worked in an agile cross-functional team for 3 months.

-- Created a new **static site** (built with Metalsmith/Gulp/Handlebars) and set up a cloud-based CMS (Prismic)
+- Created a new **static site** (built with Metalsmith/Gulp/Handlebars) and set up a cloud-based CMS (Prismic), it had 250+ articles and guides
-- It had 150+ articles, 100+ guides and many other content types
 - Worked on various small financial tools/calculators built with **React**
 - Worked with the designers to create the **Sass** styles for the site